Your guide to passing the driving theory test

 Less than half of theory tests were passed in 2017-18.

-The Midrive Theory Test app and this comprehensive Theory Test Guide are here to fix that.
+This comprehensive Theory Test Guide are here to fix that.

 In this guide, we’ll cover: